A delicious and rustic skillet Apple Pie, with a brown sugar and butter filling and decorated with pie crust leaves. Perfect for Fall or Thanksgiving!

 Northern Spy apples are the holy grail of pie apples, so if you can get your hands on some, they are perhaps one of your best choices.
 Other great options for pie apples are Cortland, Ginger Gold, Golden Delicious, Honeycrisp or Mutsu (Crispin), Jonathans and Jonagolds, Granny Smith, Melrose, Winesap and Braeburn.

-You don’t have to spiralize them, though they are great fun to eat that way (especially for kids!) and of course, makes them perfect for this pie :) Look for apple peeler/spiralizers on Amazon, if you don’t have one already.
-Alternately, simply thinly slice peeled and cored apple halves and use them that way.
+You don’t have to spiralize the apples, though they are great fun to eat that way (especially for kids!) and of course, makes them perfect for this pie :) Look for apple peeler/spiralizers on Amazon, if you don’t have one already.
+Alternately, simply thinly slice peeled and cored apple halves, fan them out and use them that way.

-Get the Recipe: Rustic Skillet Spiral Apple Pie
+Get the Recipe: Cast Iron Skillet Spiral Apple Pie

 Ingredients

-- 8 cooking apples, (I used Northern Spy)
+- 8 cooking apples, peeled (I used Northern Spy)

-- 1 leaves pie crust , homemade or store-bought (plus more if you want to make )
+- 1 pie crust , homemade or store-bought (plus more if you want to make )

 Filling: